 group companies in 1996 with the vision of building self-reliant rural

-lives of people in rural India by creating self-reliant communities
+in many villages in rural India by creating self-reliant communities

 that are models of sustainable development.

-At present, SST is working in 2,501 villages spread across Tamil Nadu,
+Presently, SST is working in 2,501 villages spread across Tamil Nadu,

 Karnataka, Maharashtra, Himachal Pradesh and Andhra Pradesh.
 Its major